shifqu/django-telegram-app/docs/04-swappable-telegram-settings.md

 By default, the library ships with its own `TelegramSettings` model.
 If your project needs additional fields (for example, `reminder_text`, preferences or feature flags), you can replace it entirely with your own model.

+## Why use a custom TelegramSettings model instead of creating a completely separate model?
+Because the library is designed to treat TelegramSettings as the source of all Telegram-related configuration for a user.
+When you swap the model instead of creating a separate one, you get several important advantages:
+- **Automatic availability in commands and steps**
+    The TelegramSettings instance for the current user is loaded once when a command is instantiated.
+    Every command automatically receives it as `self.settings` and every step receives the command as `self.command`, so your custom fields are available everywhere with no extra code.
+- **No repeated queries or imports**
+    With a separate model, you would have to:
+    - import it in every command and step
+    - manually fetch it (`MyExtraSettings.objects.get(user=...)`)
+    - handle missing records or defaults yourself.

+    *Swapping eliminates all of that boilerplate.*
+- **Cleaner, single source of truth**
+    All Telegram-related settings—default ones and your custom ones—live in one model tied directly to the user.
+- **Automatically integrated into the Django admin**
+The library registers TelegramSettings as an inline on the User admin page.
+When you swap the model, your custom version automatically appears there too, making it easy to edit all Telegram settings in one place without extra admin configuration.

 ## Create the custom model:
 - Subclass django_telegram_app.AbstractTelegramSettings and add any fields your bot needs (e.g., extra_field).
     ```python